elixir-lang/elixir-lang.github.com/_posts/2017-10-21-stream-data-property-testing-comes-to-elixir.markdown

 end
 ```

 With property-based testing, you specify a set of valid inputs (lists in the example above) for your code and verify that your code holds some property for values taken at random from the valid inputs.
-In the example above, the test takes many (usually around 100) values at random from the `list_of(term())` *generator* and verifies that the property of `length/1` always returning a non-negative integer holds.
+In the example above, the test takes many (usually around 100) values at random from the `list_of(term())` *generator* and verifies a property of `length/1`, that is, that `length/1` always returns a non-negative integer.
 A generator is just a `StreamData` generator, as we discussed in the previous section.

 ### Shrinking